Written April, 2004

 Marketing feasibility research is critical to develop business and marketing plans.
 Quality research will answer the following questions:

-There are two forms of market research - primary and secondary.
+The two forms of market research are primary and secondary.
 Primary research is conducted for specific purposes to answer specific questions, making it costly and time-consuming.
 Independent marketing research companies use interviews, surveys, focus groups and expert opinions to conduct primary research.

 Secondary research provides a starting-point for agri-entrepreneurs to begin market examination.
 It is less expensive than primary research, but fails to provide information specific to a business, product, or service.
 This research is published by sources like the United States Census Bureau, USDA, University Outreach and Extension, trade publications, etc., and is available to everyone.
 Thus, it does not provide an advantage exclusive to any one entity.